jishnu-lab/CoAuthNet/README.md

 # Data
 Contains files which are required to perform analysis for the manuscripts.
 These files are parsed and processed on pubmed.
 It can be found in ```output/parsed_data_files```.
 # Output
 All the resutls generated in the study can be found here.
+Results are arranged year-wise. ```parsed_data_files``` contain raw data parsed.